dansomrob/dansomrob.github.io/books.md

 layout: page
 title: Great Books
 ---
+Book links are to my overview of the book (internal).
+Article links are to the article (external).
 ## Great Books

 - [Critical Transitions in Nature and Society]({{ site.url }}/books/crit-trans) by *Marten Scheffer*